619: Hollowed Out Edition

 Additionally, in episode six, she claims her medical board revoked her license after she published her book, The ESP Enigma, which makes the case for psychic phenomena.

-Powell asserts that the members of the board hadn't read the book.
+Powell asserts that the members of the board hadn't read read the book after they reviewed her research they reinstated her license i think she's lying

-Okay, I was going to say, I bet she's lying, and it's refutable easily with publicly available documents.
+Okay, I was going to say, I bet she's lying and it's refutable easily with publicly available documents.
+It is.

 They do have to write it down.